1jour1vin

 meat in sauce

-"Its name is inspired by its clay terroir: this velvety-textured Pinot Noir will charm you with its aromas!"
+"Its name is inspired by its clay soil: this velvety Pinot Noir will charm you with its aromas!"

-"Both generous and elegant, with a richness of velvety tannins and aromas of wild berries, this medium-bodied pinot noir is a pure marvel.
+"Generous and elegant, with rich velvety tannins and wild berry aromas, this medium-bodied Pinot Noir is a pure delight.
 I love its aromas of summer flowers and pomegranate.
 Its long, powdery finish leaves you wanting more.
 Made from organically grown grapes.
-Drink it or cellar it.
+Drink now or cellar.
 (James Suckling 2025)

 Rated site